AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

     >
     > You can use any of the existing templates as a base to create new templates.
 The Blank DITA template does not contain any structure or elements like the other templates.
 You can use any of the OOTB DITA templates as the base, make modifications to it, and save it with a different name.
 After making the required changes, add the updated template to the global or folder-level authoring templates configuration, then it becomes available for authoring.

-    Along with topic templates, you can also define the map templates that will be made available to authors.
+    Along with topic templates, you can also define the map templates that will be made available to Authors.
 The following map templates are available out-of-the-box:

     -   Map